modulocity/automationstationgame.com/_posts/devlog-22.md

 ## Playful Item Interactions

 In [devlog #6](/blog/devlog-6), I introduced a brand new system for interacting with items.
-This made it possible to pickup nearby items and place them in buildings without needing to aim precisely with a cursor.
+This made it possible to pick up nearby items and place them in buildings without needing to aim precisely with a cursor.
 This also made it possible to support controllers in addition to mouse and keyboard.

 <video width="100%" autoplay="autoplay" loop="true" muted>
   <source src="https://i.imgur.com/Osy65dY.mp4" type="video/mp4" />